FengSCU/InsightDSProject/README.md

 ### Raw Datasets
 I use following datasets for the of project:

-1. Mortgage datasets from Consumer Financial Protection Bureau
+1.Mortgage datasets from Consumer Financial Protection Bureau

 This dataset contains millions of records of home loan application in the US.
 It contains loan applicant demographic information (gender, race, income), property information associated with the loan, and loan details(loan amount, loan to value ratio, interest_rate, etc).